patrickhelv/Blackjack-game-project/README.md

 # Blackjack-game-project
 Black Jack card game made for the TDT4102 - Prosedyre- og objektorientert programmering course.
+Runs in the terminal.
+Technically does not require FLTK and graphic libraries but it was made in the course and we had to include the dependencies.

 ## Dependencies
 - FLTK